Louibens/PP5-Avenue_Louise/README.md

 ### Acknowledgments

 - Thanks goes to my family who have given me the time and space to learn a lot during the building of this project and over the last 12 months.
 I am proud of what I have achieved thanks to their patience and understanding.
 - I had a new mentor for my last project, Dick Vlaanderen.
-He pushed me on the models side of the application which helped me to produce a better project.
+He pushed me on the models side of the application which helped me to produce a better project as well as improved my understanding.
 - I used Tutor Support a few times during this project and would like to thank them for their patience and support along with my cohort facilitator, Laura.
 - Thanks to the Code Institute for supporting me through this journey which I could not have even imagined this time 12 months ago.